Continuous-Time Value Iteration for Multi-Agent Reinforcement Learning: Experimental Results

 \subsection{Results Analysis}

 \textbf{Model Performance.} We evaluate all RL methods in MPE and MuJoCo environments using five random seeds and report the mean cumulative reward curves in Fig. \ref{fig:ct_marl_comparison_1} and \ref{fig:ct_marl_comparison_2}.
 The results show that VIP with VGI consistently converges fastest and achieves the highest final return across all tasks, which empirically validates the efficacy of integrating PINNs with RL.
-As HJB equations are PDEs with a single boundary condition at terminal time, PINN may struggle to backpropagate the correct physics information when relying solely on boundary values, often resulting in poor value approximations~\cite{krishnapriyan2021characterizing, cod2}.
+As traditional time-dependent HJB equations are PDEs with a single boundary condition at terminal time, PINN may struggle to backpropagate the correct physics information when relying solely on boundary values, often resulting in poor value approximations~\citep{krishnapriyan2021characterizing}.
+This limitation becomes even more severe in the infinite-horizon setting, where the HJB formulation is time-independent and terminal losses are no longer available.

-To address this limitation, we incorporate the anchor and VGI loss terms in Eq.~\eqref{eq:critic_loss}, which capture the landscape of value and its gradient so that PINNs converge to the true values.
+To address this limitation, we incorporate the anchor and VGI loss terms in Eq.~\ref{eq:critic_loss}, which capture the landscape of value and its gradient so that PINNs converge to the true values.
 Ablation results further confirm the importance of VGI: removing VGI leads to significantly lower cumulative rewards across all experiments.
-This observation is consistent with the conclusion in the previous studies~\cite{zhang2}, which further strengthens that accurate value gradient approximation is crucial for effective PINN training and policy improvement.
+This observation is consistent with the conclusion in the previous studies~\citep{zhang2}, which further strengthens that accurate value gradient approximation is crucial for effective PINN training and policy improvement.
 To further demonstrate the importance of VGI, we revisit the didactic example, generate 400 rollouts from sampled initial states, and compute the average value using models with and without VGI.

 As shown in Fig.~\ref{fig:value_heatmap}, the value contour projected onto the $d_1$–$d_2$ frame reveals that the model with VGI closely matches the ground truth in both structure and scale, while the model without VGI produces significantly biased approximations.
 These results confirm that adding VGI is necessary to improve the accuracy of value approximations.
 A detailed comparison of the corresponding value gradients is also illustrated in Fig.~\ref{fig:value_heatmap}.
 Furthermore, we evaluate the sensitivity of each loss term for the critic network by measuring the minimum distance to prey in Fig.~\ref{fig:ablation_study_value}, which highlights the critical role of PINN in refining value and policy networks.